Kyoto Kinkakuji Temple, Kiyomizu Temple, Matcha Experience Tour

 • 3

-Kinkaku-ji, or the Golden Pavilion, is one of Kyoto's most iconic landmarks and a UNESCO World Heritage Site.
-This Zen Buddhist temple is famed for its stunning architecture, with its top two floors entirely covered in gold leaf, reflecting beautifully in the surrounding Mirror Pond.
-Originally built in 1397 as a retirement villa for shogun Ashikaga Yoshimitsu, it was later converted into a temple.
-The picturesque gardens, designed in harmony with the temple, change with the seasons, offering breathtaking views year-round.
-A symbol of elegance and tranquility, Kinkaku-ji attracts millions of visitors seeking to experience its timeless beauty and spiritual ambiance.
+Kinkaku-ji, also known as the Golden Pavilion, is one of Kyoto’s most famous landmarks and a designated UNESCO World Heritage Site.
+This Zen Buddhist temple is renowned for its breathtaking architecture, with its top two floors completely covered in shimmering gold leaf that reflects beautifully in the surrounding Mirror Pond, creating a truly picturesque scene.
+Originally constructed in 1397 as a retirement villa for the shogun Ashikaga Yoshimitsu, the building was later transformed into a Zen temple.
+The surrounding gardens were carefully designed to harmonize with the pavilion and reflect the principles of traditional Japanese landscape design.
+Throughout the year, the scenery changes with the seasons—from vibrant greenery in summer to brilliant autumn foliage and serene snow-covered views in winter.

 1 hour Admission ticket not included